thisiskarthikeyan/2023-hands-on/databricks.md

     from
         customer left outer join ordertbl on
             c_custkey = o_custkey
-            and o_comment not like '%special%requests%'
+            and o_comment not like '%unusual%accounts%'
     group by
         c_custkey
     )as c_orders